-In 1997, scientists working for the chemical company Dow formed a joint venture aiming at converting PolyLactic Acid (PLA) into a commodity plastic which was biodegradable.
-The Llactic acid monomer was produced by fermentation of dextrose from forage maize or other plant sources for sugar without requiring genetically modified plants.
+In 1997, scientists working for the chemical company Dow formed a joint venture aiming at lactic acid monomer was produced by fermentation of dextrose from forage maize or other plant sources for sugar without requiring genetically modified plants.
 The PLA was globally marketed in 2003 by the newly formed company NatureWorks under the trade name IngeoTM.
 In 2009, NatureWorks established an annual nameplate production capacity of 140.000 tons of the Ingeo biopolymer.
 The biodegradable PLA applications included packaging, durable plastics, and fibers.
 Like the paper waste PLA does not degrade in landfills.